English Department faculty, alumni, and students' notable events

 Essay, "Goodnight," in the latest issue of the Mid-American Review

+(December 2014).
 New poem, "A Still Life," in the current issue of Boulevard.
+Betsy has also recently published several poems in literary journals Ascent and The Cortland Review.

 "The Leisured Testes: White Ball Breaking as Surplus Masculinity,"